DayZ

 * HUD + Inventory Basics - Load in, and take a look around your screen - your character's stats are in the bottom right.
 They're all very straightforward so you can figure it out.
 You'll find that temporary indicators will appear to the left of these cores, like the sickness symbol to let you know you've contracted something, the full stomach icon which lets you know if you eat/drink anymore you'll vomit.
 Other icons include leg pain from falling from heights (multiple stages - if you keep on damaging your legs while seeing this icon you will break your leg) and the fracture icon, which can be accumulated like I said, but it's much more common to break your leg from direct damage like a beartrap, gunshot, landmine, etc.

-Your stamina, noise indicator and stance are on the bottom right of your screen.
-As you pick up items it will accumulate to losing your maximum stamina, but stamina will stay the same "drain" rate and it won't physically slow you down no matter how heavy you are.
+Your stamina, noise indicator and stance are on the very bottom left of your screen.
+As you pick up items it will accumulate to losing your maximum stamina, greying out your bar slowly.
+Be aware you cannot jump certain heights when you have extremely low stamina, including jumping in general if you have barely anything left.
 Your noise indicator will change as you get heavier as well, making zombies hear you from closer, but it's not a big change, sprint-crouching (and crouch-walking at around ~10 meters) will always be a pretty good option for stealth killing and avoiding zombies.

 First, press tab to open the vicinity and your inventory.
 Your inventory is something you'll have to get used to with time because it can be finicky - sometimes items you pick up will automatically go into containers in your inventory.
 You can also click the arrows to open and close the dropdown to show everything in a clothing item's inventory space.
 Keep this in mind if an item you're looking for goes missing!
 Most of the time, it's within an item you're not checking, or you've closed out of the view of the clothing item you're looking in.
 The vicinity is everything you can physically see, so the best way to use it is by tapping tab to quickly check an area you're looking at, tapping it to close it and looking somewhere else and tap it and so on.